Why It Works

 Second Folding: Repeat folding instructions from Step 5.
 Cover and proof for 90 minutes at 75°F (24°C).0:39

 Third Folding: Repeat folding instructions from Step 5.
-Cover and proof at 75°F (24°C) until dough has increased in size by roughly 60 percent, and is slightly domed and puffy, 90 to 180 minutes.0:43
+Cover and proof at 75°F (24°C) until dough has increased in size by roughly 60%, and is slightly domed and puffy, 90 to 180 minutes.0:43

 Shaping: Dust oval banneton lightly with rice flour (if using banneton without liner, dust heavily).
 Lightly dust dough and counter with all-purpose flour.
 Uncover dough and invert onto floured counter.
 Using floured hands, gently pinch right side of dough, stretch it outward about 4 inches, then gently fold over so that edge meets the middle of the dough.
 Repeat stretching and folding on left side.
 Starting from top of dough, use both hands to lightly stretch dough about 2 inches, then roll over toward middle of dough; continue to gently roll dough toward yourself until seam is on underside and dough is an even, roughly 9-inch long oval shape.
 Using your fingers, pinch ends to seal.
 Using a bench scraper, gently flip dough so that seam is facing up.
 Using two floured hands, gently pick up dough so that it is cradled lengthwise in cupped palms, then gently lay it seam side up in prepared banneton.
 Cover and proof at room temperature for 15 to 20 minutes.0:56